chiihuang/crazy-fruit-market/docs/assign-6.1.md

+### Description
 >Make sure the subject matter, target learners, and target environment are clear.

+#### Subject matter
+Facilitate the learning process for advanced English vocabularies.

+For example, the advanced vocabularies could be `nonchalant`, `restive`, `mendacious`, etc.

+Although it's easy to memorize any one of them with rote learning, these vocabularies rarely appear in daily speech and hence they are difficult to realize and memorize their meaning.

+#### Target audience
+The target audience is aimed at 15 yr+ or adults.
+They have basic English knowledge and want to extend their vocabularies.

+#### Target environment
+On Smartphone, PC or anywhere accessible to the internet.
+The goal is to keep game itself simple and fun.
+Therefore, at current stage, I do not take 3D graphics into consideration.
+I decide to develop this game on cocos2d because it is a cross-platform game engine.

 >Make sure your instructional goals are clear, and explain why you believe your game is an appropriate fit for them.